Jay Allen Sanford 8 p.m., Jan. 28

 “I’ve been wanting to play this music since I learned how to play guitar and was listening to my uncle Jarrod’s punk bands.
 I was only 13,” says Parish.
 “We’re old-school punk with a pop sensibility and, hopefully, a modern-day edge.”

 Parish recruited the aforementioned punk uncle, Jarrod Monday, to play drums.
 “He’s eight years older than me and from old local bands like Too Far Gone and 39 Dead.”
-Parish’s cousin, Adam Gomez (Ragdoll City), is manning the mic.
+Parish’s cousin, Adam Gomez (formerly of Ragdoll City), is manning the mic.
 “Jarrod and I have known Adam our whole lives, and his uncle eventually ended up marrying my mother, Lisa Gomez, who’s an active punk promoter for online blogs and radio stations.
 Thanks to her, I’ve been listening to punk music since I was born.”
 The band is filled out by bassist Cody Nathaniel, aka Nathaniel Ruch.

 Citing influences such as NOFX, the Misfits, Circle Jerks, Bad Religion, and Black Flag, Parish says their own band name was chosen somewhat randomly, shortly after convening.
 “We were drinking Ballast Point’s Sculpin India Pale Ales at practice, and I remembered my uncle and I always used to catch sculpin ocean fish on family fishing trips.
 We know how badass of a fish they are, so we went with Sculpins.”